joshgallantt/Nexus/README.md

  ```swift
  Nexus.addDestination(YOUR_DESTINATION(), serialised: true)
  ```
- - `serialised: true` Defaults to true.
+ - `serialised: Bool = true`
  When set to true, events are delivered individually and in the exact order they were sent (strict ordering), which is ideal for destinations that rely on event sequence.
 When set to false, events may be delivered out of order or in batches, offering better performance when ordering is not important or batching is desired.

- ### Custom Destinations
+ ### Custom Destinations ⭐🚀🪐

- Create your own by conforming to `NexusDestination`, use as little data or as much as you'd like before sending it off to wherever you please! ⭐🚀🪐':
+ Create your own by conforming to `NexusDestination`, use as little data or as much as you'd like before sending it off to wherever you please!'

  ```swift
  public protocol NexusDestination: Sendable {